 This document presents a technical overview of the IRMA project.

-- IRMA app: (mobile) application that receives attributes, and can disclose them.
+- Yivi app: (mobile) application that receives attributes, and can disclose them.
 Also called client as it acts as the client in the IRMA protocol.

-- Service provider: a party wanting to verify someone's attributes (in order to provide some service).
+- Verifier or service provider: a party wanting to verify someone's attributes (in order to provide some service).

-- Identity provider: a party wanting to issue attributes to someone.
+- Issuer or Identity provider: a party wanting to issue attributes to someone.

 - Issuer: uses an Idemix private key in order to issue credentials to a client, when instructed to by an identity provider

 - Requestor: the service or identity provider that wants to, respectively, verify someone's attributes or issue attributes to them.

 - Scheme manager: distributes Idemix public keys, credential types and issuer information to clients and requestors; also decides which issuers may join its domain and what credential types they may issue.

 - Attribute: a small piece of data, generally containing a statement about the attribute owner (e.g., '> 18 years old').